Informfully/Documentation/docs/source/native.rst

 .. note::

-    Theoretically, the mobile app should be supported by devices with iOS 11.0.
+    Theoretically, the mobile app should be compatible with devices running iOS 11.0.
     However, `TestFlight <https://developer.apple.com/testflight/>`_ (which was used for testing the beta version of the app) is only supported by devices with a minimum iOS 13.0.
-    Therefore, we could not test whether the mobile app is actually compatible with iOS 11.0.
+    Therefore, we were unable to test whether the mobile app is actually compatible with iOS 11.0.

 Environment Setup
 ----------------

-In order to build a release of the app, this tutorial assumes that you have already completed the previous steps.
+To build a release of the app, this tutorial assumes that you have already completed the previous steps.
 If not, make sure to install everything listed in the `Installation Instructions <https://informfully.readthedocs.io/en/latest/install.html>`_.

 You should only need to update the global installation of ``create-react-native-app`` very rarely, ideally never.
 Upgrading to a new version of React Native requires updating the ``react-native``, ``react``, and ``expo`` package versions.
-Make sure to check that the upgraded package versions are compatible with each other.
+Ensure that the upgraded package versions are compatible with each other.

 As explained in `Local Development <https://informfully.readthedocs.io/en/latest/development.html>`_, make sure to properly configure ``App.js`` in the ``frontend`` folder (`file here <https://github.com/Informfully/Platform/blob/main/frontend/App.js>`_).
-Change the ``SERVER`` constant so it will connect to your local server.
+Change the' SERVER' constant so that it connects to your local server.
 If you do not apply these changes, then the app front end will not know what server to connect to.

 You can edit ``app.json`` to include `configuration keys <https://docs.expo.io/versions/latest/guides/configuration.html>`_ under the ``expo`` key.